kb-dk/ds-license/docs/DsLicenseApi.md

 # **checkAccessForIds**
 > CheckAccessForIdsOutputDto checkAccessForIds(checkAccessForIdsInputDto)

 Takes an array of recordIds.
 Will filter the ids and return only those that the users has access to by the licences granted to the user.
+ID filter field is defined in the YAML configuration

 ### Example
 ```java